mfarrass/kopi-paras/README.md

 An Awwwards-level scrollytelling experience built with **Next.js 14**, **Framer Motion**, and **Lenis smooth scroll**.
 Kopi Paras is a cinematic brand website exploring coffee as ritual, texture, and story.

+> “⚡Built using a modern vibe coding workflow — combining intuition, rapid iteration, and AI-assisted development.”

 ---

 ## 🎬 Live Demo